By John Corrigan

 Don’t waste this opportunity to meet the bigger team.
 Meetings at events are a unique opportunity to shake hands with real influencers.
 Since folks rarely travel alone, make sure you ask your prospect or partner if they’d like anyone else traveling to the show to attend the meeting, and provide the name of their boss if possible.

 I’m thrilled for our meeting at CES on January 10th at 2pm at our booth, #2310.
 I was wondering if you’d like anyone else from your team to attend?
 If your CMO Joe is attending, it might be useful for him to be in the room.
 I’ll have our CEO John attend the meeting as well so they can meet.

 Let me know so I can send over a detailed invite!

 Location, location, location.

-The last thing you want is your partner or prospect getting flustered trying to find the meeting spot.
+The last thing you want is a partner or prospect getting flustered trying to find the meeting spot.
 Provide a very detailed description of where you’re going to meet, both in the location box and in the notes section of the calendar invite.
 If you can, provide directions to and from their hotel or the main expo center so they will know exactly how to get to the meeting.
 (FYI: SummitSync’s platform helps cut out the confusion with its locations feature in calendar invites—meeting attendees can see who they’re meeting, the exact location, and contact information).

 People are busy.

-Conferences and events seem to exacerbate this even further by stretching decision makers’ time management skills to the limit.
+Conferences and trade shows seem to exacerbate this even further by stretching decision makers’ time management skills to the limit.
 They’re hopping from meetings to keynotes to client dinners with very little time to breathe, let alone look at their inboxes or detailed notes in calendar invites.

 Sending a text message is a great way to ensure the on-the-go attendee actually receives your meeting reminder.
 Text messages have an open rate of 98% and a 45% response rate, so the opportunity to grab their attention and get them to the meeting is best here.